bryantrobbins/activiti-boot/README.md

 I've added the REST API for Activiti thanks to a single dependency in my gradle build file.
 Now I can start and otherwise manage workflow instances from curl commands.
 This is awesome ... it was pretty straightforward from the existing tutorial to do so.

+## Wrapped in REST Controller, Code Cleanup

+Still proceeding with the tutorial, I've created a REST Controller which I called "HiringController" to wrap operations around the workflow.
+Now we actually have persistence and controllers integrated with Activiti to provide a toy Web service.
+I'm pretty impressed at how little custom coding this took!

+This basically ends the original tutorial, so now I'll do some of my own stuff:
+* Create REST endpoints which set values on workflows
+* Add REST endpoints around creation of Applicants or equivalent domain objects
+* Harden auth up with LDAP
+* Deal with Java errors in service tasks as conditionals for workflow